Are AI subscriptions tax deductible?

 Are AI API credits tax deductible?

-Can I use Section 179 to deduct AI software in 2026?
+Can I use Section 179 to deduct AI software?

 Are generative AI tools tax deductible?